Sacramento Motorcycle Accident Lawyers

 There are many things a motorcycle rider can do to be found at fault.
 Distracted driving, impaired driving, and speeding are common causes of accidents.
 But motorcycle riders can also be found partly at fault if they were violating a traffic rule at the time of the accident.
 Here are some common traffic rules that apply to motorcycle riders on public roads in California:

-• Helmet use (Section 27803 of the California Vehicle Code)
+• Helmet use (Section 27803 of the California Vehicle Code).

-• Daytime use of headlights
+• Daytime use of headlights.

-• Wearing a full headset while driving (riders may have one earbud in, but one ear must remain uncovered)
+• Wearing a full headset while driving (riders may have one earbud in, but one ear must remain uncovered).

-• Lane splitting (though not illegal, it is dangerous and can be the cause of an accident)
+• Lane splitting (though not illegal, it is dangerous and can be the cause of an accident).

 Never assume that you cannot get any compensation because you might have been partly at fault.
 Injury victims should also not assume they are at fault because the other driver’s insurance company says so.
+Injury victims have the right to get legal advice from their own accident lawyers.
+The Sacramento personal injury attorneys at our law firm can assess your case and determine how comparative negligence may affect your claim.

-Wrongful Death Claims in Sacramento Motorcycle Accident Cases
+Wrongful Death Claims In Sacramento Motorcycle Accident Cases

-Sadly, not all motorcycle accident victims are able to survive their injuries.
+Not all motorcycle accident victims are able to survive their injuries.
 Hundreds of riders are killed every year across California.
 If your loved one was killed by a negligent driver or due to a defective motorcycle, you might have the right to file a wrongful death claim.
 This is not an easy process.
 Grieving loved ones must relive painful memories and learn horrible details about the death of a person they cared about.

 FAQs About Sacramento Motorcycle Accidents